1988 World Series of Poker

-The 1988 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe between 5 May 1988, and 21 May 1988.
+The 1988 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe between May 5, 1988, and May 21, 1988.

 Events

 There were 11 preliminary events at the 1988 World Series of Poker.
 Johnny Moss became the first player to win nine career bracelets.
 No other player would reach nine career bracelets until the 2003 WSOP.